 You can go on game drives, nature walks, mountain bike rides, and horseback rides, learn about the culture of a village, or swim in the pool at the rest camp.
 If you’re watching for a place to stay, you can choose between ego chalets, traditional Swazi beehive-style huts, and high-end hilltop lodges.

 Check availability and book the best of eSwatini Tour.

 5. The Mlawula Nature Reserve

-The Mlawula Nature Reserve is beautiful and has a lot of different kinds of plants and animals because it is between the lowlands and the Lebombo Mountains.
+The Mlawula Nature Reserve is beautiful and has a lot of various kinds of plants and animals because it is between the lowlands and the Lebombo Mountains.
 Because the landscape is so different, so is the wildlife.
 There are 60 species of small and large animals, like Bushmills, impala, hornbills, and tortoises, as well as 350 species of birds, numerous insects, and a wide range of plants.

 At first, animals and plants had to be brought in from far away.
 However, the nature reserve now contains over 400 species of birds and numerous animals, such as zebras, colobus monkeys, crocodiles, warthogs, caracals, hippos, and antelopes.